 Texas Monthly Magazine interviewed numerous states leaders in this field.
 They had a lot of positive comments and why they’re recommending wrapping your brisket in their books.
 At the Franklin Barbecue barbecue, briskets are wrapped as they are carried out hours beforehand they are served.

 Louie Mueller’s Barbecue has operated since 1949 and has been run by two-generation owners.
-Owner Wayne Mueller said the wrapping is a necessity and if any of the items are skipped it may evaporate if the building starts drying out.
+Owner Wayne Mueller said the wrapping is a necessity and if any of the items are skipped it may cause the brisket to start drying out.

 Do You Add Liquid To A Brisket?